bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-07-13-newsletter.md

   the node's mempool without enforcing the signaling requirement, but following the same economic rules as opt-in RBF.

-- [Bitcoin Core #25454][] p2p: Avoid multiple getheaders messages in flight to the same peer FIXME:adamjonas
+- [Bitcoin Core #25454][] avoids multiple getheaders messages in flight to the same peer, which reduces bandwidth useage by waiting up to two minutes for a response to a prior getheaders message before issuing a new one.

 - [Core Lightning #5239][] improves the gossip handling code by updating CLN's internal map of the payment relay network using all received